The Pacific Northwest is rugged, cultured, diverse . . . and home.

 My studio partner and I fire our work at Spirit Line Pottery studio.

-Many of our 2020 raku wall hangings & vases are from the series: 'Locally Sourced'
+Many of our 2019-2021 raku wall hangings and vases are from the series: 'Locally Sourced'

-Enso (circle of life) is the symbol for life paths.
+Enso (circle of life) is the symbol for the long and winding road of life paths-- longevity.

 Our enso (circle of life) wall hangings are distressed ceramic sculptures mounted to handwoven textile panels.
 They represent natural beauty, and wish visitors long lives, filled with many happy, yet challenging adventures.